It’s Time To South Part 1

 Style Icon Nat

-Award-winner of the 2020 UK Enterprise Awards for most innovative celebrity stylist & lifestyle writer, Natalie is London based.
-Additionally, she is known for her work as a content creator and launched her blog in 2017 - Style Icon Nat's The Lifestyle Collective.
-The latter consolidated her creative skills and supports lifestyle, fashion and beauty brands.
-Natalie's fashion journey began in Harrods and Browns - South Molton Street, where she worked as a fashion consultant.
-In 2004, Natalie continued her fashion career as a personal shopper in Selfridges and set up Style Icon Ltd (a personal shopping company) in 2005.
-This led to worldwide travel for private clients, red carpet styling, student mentoring, public speaking at LFW, Clothes Show Live and British Airways corporate events.
-The end goal is to inspire, motivate and educate people globally.
-Natalie has a BA (Honours) degree in social policy & politics, PGCE and creative writing certification from Central St Martins.
+Natalie, a Diamond Special Recognition Award-winner for Women and Youth Empowerment through fashion, is based in London.
+She is recognized for her work as a luxury personal shopper, personal stylist, and contributing fashion editor.
+In 2017, she launched her blog, Style Icon Collective, to showcase her creative talents and to support fashion, lifestyle, and beauty brands.
+Natalie's fashion journey began at Harrods and Browns Boutique in London, where she worked as a fashion consultant.
+In 2004, she furthered her career as a personal shopper at Selfridges and established Style Icon Ltd, a personal shopping company, in 2005.
+This venture allowed her to travel worldwide for private clients, engage in red-carpet styling, mentor students, and speak publicly at London Fashion Week, Clothes Show Live, and British Airways corporate events.
+Her ultimate goal is to inspire, motivate, and educate people around the globe through her creative platforms.
+Natalie holds a BA (Honours) degree in social policy & politics, a PGCE, and a certification in creative writing from Central St Martins.

 Subscribe